andrewt3000/MachineLearning/README.md

 Feature selection - The process of choosing the features.
 It is important to pick features that correlate with the output.

-Dimensoionality Reduction - Reducing the number of features while preserving important features.
+Dimensionality Reduction - Reducing the number of features while preserving important features.
 A simple example is selecting the area of a house as a feature rather than using width and length seperately.
 Other examples include singular value decomposition, variational auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.

 #### Data
 In suprervised learning data is typically split into training, validation and test data.